-Acquisition costs incurred in obtaining new insurance business mainly relates to commission paid to internal and external parities.
+Acquisition costs incurred in obtaining new insurance business mainly relates to commission paid to employees and external parties.
 These costs would have been deferred and recognised as assets where they can be reliability measured and where it is probable that they will give rise to premium revenue that will be recognised in subsequent periods.